balloon61/Dynamic-Window-Approach/README.md

 ### Robot Navigation and Arm Manipulation Demo
 ```
 roslaunch mm3 demo.launch
+# Arm Manipulation Demo, make the dual-arm follow a predefined trajectory by using Jacobian
 # In a new terminal, type:
 rosrun mm3 self_control.py
 ```